Sibo9436/muxillary/README.md

 In questo modo, quando vado a popolare i miei endpoints se trovo un endpoint che potrebbe creare un conflitto posso andare in errore gioiosamente

+> Suggestions welcome: should muxillary have a default way of handling errors?
+Or should we keep it as close to the http.Handler api as possible?

 ## Rules
 Per il mapping mi ispiro almeno parzialmente a SpringBoot